sung-max/sung-max.github.io/_posts/2018-04-13-Collecting-coupons-and-Projecting-Cubes.markdown

 * **Saving the Universe, Again**

-  A typical greedy problem (feels like de ja vu, almost).
+  A typical greedy problem.
 There is also a linear time solution, but I couldn't motivate myself to implement it.

 * **Trouble Sort**

-  A very cute problem.
+  A cute problem.
 Would recommend.

 * **Go, Gopher!**